AlKL/PathfindingVisualizer/README.md

 - Able to move start & end nodes

 Tasks:
+- implement my own a*
+- greedy best-first search
 - Wall Randomizer
-- Add a legend
+- Make it so that you can't call another algo when one is in progress
-- Clean it up for production (finish 'frontend')
+- Clean it up for production (finish 'frontend') // finish legend
-- Add more algos after
+- Tutorial/Algo info modal

 Clean-up tasks:
 - Doesn't need to be responsive, just a github pages project